-- more olive oil for brushing on top
+more olive oil for brushing on top

   Mix flour with yeast, salt, and sugar.
 Combine warm water and olive oil and add to dry ingredients.
 Mix well and knead for five minutes, adding more flour when necessary.
 Form dough into ball and coat with olive oil.
 Leave dough to rest in a warm spot about an hour or so until at least doubled in size.

   Brush a baking sheet with oil.
 Punch down dough and fit into baking sheet.
 Leave for an hour until it rises again.

   Punch fingertips all over dough to make indentations.
 Sprinkle top of focaccia with a mixture of olive oil and water.
 Sprinkle salt on top.
-Bake in a pre-heated over for about 20 minutes or until nicely browned.
+Bake in a pre-heated oven for about 20 minutes or until nicely browned.
 About halfway through add any toppings.
 If adding cheese, I like to add right at the end so it just melts ever so slightly.